 Mr. Puppel was the supervising professor.
 The print is to be my authorial presentation, with notes.

 The work takes up feedback as a biological phenomenon at the cellular level, examines feedback effects within the human nervous system, and analyzes their importance to human psychology as well as language learning, use, and deficit.

 The term feedback performance denotes a closed-loop capability.
 It does not refer to evaluative or opinion-related behavior that everyday language may connote.

 The notion of a drive does not involve any sex-oriented function.
 The work regards human nerve, muscle, and cognitive structures with strictly linguistic relevance.

 Prerequisite for logical and scholarly ability, human language processing can be viewed as human processing of information.
 Terms as a system, program, and option being necessary for analysis of information processing phenomena, notions correlative with computer science need not imply close a correspondence, as natural language remains a scope of skill unmatched by artificial parsing.
-Therefore, human neurophysiology shall be the primary reference, for the following discourse on the role of feedback in human language command.
+Therefore, human neurophysiology is the primary reference, in the following discourse on the role of feedback in human language command.

 Natural language remains a scope of skill unmatched by artificial parsing.
 Sophia is only a input-output device, capable of trading lexical items and responding with verbal routines.

 I never have been interested in robotics and Sophia remains an it to me, a thing with a female name.